mattyhempstead/Tensorflow/connect4/v2/info.md

 Was able to get good convergence for one run with GAME_COUNT=100 and a training data function of `x = x[::2] + y` This was able to reach 80% win rate and remained around a stable 70% for many generations.
+Reached a loss of ~0.41 with 3000 training samples per train.

 Tried a second run with a function `x = x[i for i in x if 66% chance] + y`.
 This run was not able to get better than 50% win rate and remained around 25%.

+# Network goal

+Currrently network outputs a Q-value ranking each of the possible future states.
+Highest value is selected.
+This limits the networks exploration possibilities.

+Should instead have network select move based on probabilities of move outputs.

+Network outputs policy

+Network predicts future state.
+Network rates future state to select move.